 - Asset Tracking using Beacon/BLE Bracelet

-The IoT-enabled asset tracking solution comprises transmitters, i.e Beacon/BLE Bracelet and receivers, and an IoT Hub.
+The IoT-enabled asset tracking solution comprises transmitters, i.e. Beacon/BLE Bracelet and receivers, and an IoT Hub.
 Here, the transmitter is a compact BLE (Bluetooth Low Energy) device installed on an object.
 The device broadcasts a radio signal that’s readable by any smartphone, for example.
 At every instance, it provides a real-time signal to the IoT Hub that collects all the location information and transfers it to the IoT Platform, i.e. the cloud database.
-Beacons/BLE bracelets can be equipped with additional sensors like accelerometer or temperature for tracking sensitive objects.
+Beacons/BLE bracelets come with additional sensors like accelerometer or temperature for tracking sensitive objects.

 - Asset Tracking using RFID

 RFID tags use passive RFID (radio frequency identification) technology to track assets.
 Passive means that RFID tags don’t broadcast a signal on its own.
-The asset equipped with an RFID tag is detected using an RFID reader.
+The RFID reader detects the asset equipped with an RFID tag.
 The RFID reader then passes the information to the IoT Platform, i.e. cloud database updating the asset movement or any action related to the asset.
 RFID using IoT can provide more detailed information about the asset helping reduce failure and improve efficiency.

 No matter what technology you use – tag readers, blockchains, eSIMs, all IoT asset tracking systems must include these elements: